Foundation Repair Dictionary

 S

-• A safety factor refers to the margin built into design that keeps real-world loads well below theoretical limits.
+The margin built into design that keeps real-world loads well below theoretical limits.
 It accounts for uncertainty in materials, loading, and conditions.

 Safety factors tend to matter most in understanding why calculated limits differ from observed performance.
 They help explain why visible movement does not necessarily mean limits are being approached.

-• Service load refers to the amount of weight a structure—and the piers supporting it—are expected to carry during normal, everyday conditions.
+The amount of weight a structure—and the piers supporting it—are expected to carry during normal, everyday conditions.
 This includes the weight of the building itself and typical use over time.

 Service loads tend to matter most when evaluating whether a pier system is appropriately sized for the structure it supports.
 In stable conditions, service loads represent normal, expected behavior rather than risk.

-• Settlement describes downward movement of soil or a foundation over time as loads are applied and soils compress.
+Downward movement of soil or a foundation over time as loads are applied and soils compress.
 Some settlement is expected in most structures and occurs gradually.

 Settlement tends to matter most when movement is uneven, ongoing, or increasing.
 Understanding whether movement has stabilized is often more important than the amount that has already occurred.

-• Settlement monitoring refers to the practice of observing and measuring movement over time rather than making conclusions based on a single observation.
+The practice of observing and measuring movement over time rather than making conclusions based on a single observation.
 This may involve measurements, photos, or periodic evaluations.

 Settlement monitoring tends to matter most when determining whether movement is active or stable.
 Time and consistency provide valuable context.